teks/squadron-commander/planning.md

 [v] basic simulation ticking
-[v] after each order to a ship, if untasked ships, list them [v] move a ship within the simulation's timekeeping
-[ ] 'run' command with default tick count of 24h = 24 ticks
+[v] after each order to a ship, if untasked ships, list them [v] move a ship within the simulation's timekeeping [v] 'run' command with default tick count of 24h = 24 ticks
 ```

 ## Iteration 4